ESA-VirES/VirES-Python-Client/docs/available_parameters.rst

 .. note::

-  | `See also: Jupyter notebook about data and model availability <https://swarm-vre.readthedocs.io/en/latest/Swarm_notebooks/02b__viresclient-Available-Data.html>`_ - check out the other demo notebooks there too.
-If you can't see a suitable recipe to help you get started, do `get in touch <https://swarm-vre.readthedocs.io/en/latest/help.html>`_ (email ashley.smith@ed.ac.uk) and I will help you out.
+  | `See also: Jupyter notebook about data and model availability <https://swarm.magneticearth.org/notebooks/02b__viresclient-available-data>`_ - check out the other demo notebooks there too.

 You can check which parameters are available with: